Marwanleprodu91670/muscle-legend-lite-hub-elerium-library-/README.md

             print("Kill: " .. stats.Kill)
         end
     else
-        print("No player selected.")
+        print("No player selected or stats are unavailable.") end end)

-    end
+-- Default state of the toggle (off) switch:Set(false)

+-- Periodically update the player dropdown in case a player is added after some delay game:GetService("RunService").Heartbeat:Connect(function()
+    updatePlayerDropdown(dropdown)
 end)
-switch:Set(false)  -- Default state is off

--- Optionally, if you need to update stats when a player joins or stats change, you could hook into events or triggers.